Familiarize yourself with the elements of your roof and the language of roofing.

 warranties, you have to use a contractor that has been approved by the

-roof be installed according to proper specifications (adequate ventilation,
+to be installed according to proper specifications (adequate ventilation,

 premium felt paper, ice and water protection at locations of likely leaks,